 We've made this guide to provide you a bit of information about the various sorts of ladders, what they're commonly used for, and why they're different from others?
 So read till the end!

-What are the types of Ladders?
+What are the different types of ladders?

 1. Step Ladders